box/developer.box.com/content/guides/getting-started/publish-app.md

 <Message type='warning'>

 Only applications that use the OAuth 2.0 authentication have a built-in publication option.
-You can use other user authentication types, but such app can only serve as a marketing listing in the Integrations and redirect customers to your website.
+In case you use a different auth type for your integration, you can still create and publish an OAuth 2.0 platform app that will serve as a marketing listing in the **Integrations** and redirect customers to your website.

 </Message>